zuyouchen/225-final-proj/proposal.md

 ## Dataset Acquisition and Processing
 - **Data access**: Malcolm is primarily in charge of data acquisition.
 He is compiling a CSV containing each node that will be represented by our graph structure.
 He is doing so by exploring the Elden Ring map and noting down important bosses.
 He is utilizing prior speedruns of the game to populate individual boss node time and personally timing the travel from one node to another (our edges).

-    The CSV is formatted as follows: node name, time it takes at node, related node, time to traverse, etc
+    The node CSV is formatted as follows: node name, time it takes at node, related node, time to traverse, etc

     Ex:

-    firstStep, 70, gatefront, 80, dectusHaight, 120,
+    firstStep,70,gatefront,80,dectusHaight,120,

+    Our prerequisite CSV is formatted as follows: node name, prerequisite (as in, a node that must be visited before the current node)

+    Ex:

+    radahn,draconicTreeSentinel

 - **Data format**: The source of our dataset is observation of the popular video game Elden Ring.
 Through playing the game and observing others playing the game, we have acquired data about the time it takes to complete specific bosses in the game and travel from one boss to another.
 Our input dataset is a CSV of 56 nodes.
 We also have another CSV containing a list of the nodes that have prerequisites (nodes that have to be traveled beforehand).
 We plan to use all the data to answer our preliminary subquestion of the optimal speedrun of all nodes.
 - **Data Correction** To accomplish this, we're going to: